Mohamed5550/Pro-Git-Notes/Chapter 2/README.md

     - *git commit*: commit all staged files
     - -v adds the diff to the commit message
     - -m to write the commit message inline
-    - *git commit -a -m 'messae'* skipps stagging area
+    - *git commit -a -m 'message'* skipps stagging area

   - Removing files
     - *git rm file*: removes is from the staging area and from working tree